 Our studio space is sacred.
-We will conjure spirits and bring about wonders here.
+We will create and bring about wonders here.
 To that end, you must leave your other worries and life preoccupations at the door.
 Do not bring them in this place of play, freedom and creation.

-- Smartphones and the constant invasion of the virtual world upon all aspects of our life are my nemesis and most hated foe.
-Our class will be a cellphone-free zone you will turn off your phones and put them with your belongings in a cubby hole as you arrive and take touch them again only when class is concluded.
+• Smartphones and the constant invasion of the virtual world upon all aspects of our life are my nemesis and most hated foe.
+Our class will be a cellphone-free zone - you will turn off your phones and put them with your belongings as you arrive and take/touch them again only when class is concluded.
 Fear not.
-I promise your texts and facebook notifications will be waiting for you one hour and fifteen minutes later. - No food or drink (other than water) can be consumed in the studio. - Respect one another at all times.
+I promise your texts and facebook notifications will be waiting for you one hour and fifteen minutes later.

+- No food or drink (other than water) can be consumed in the studio. - Respect one another at all times.
 Any disrespect of your classmates will result in your ejection from class for the day (which will then count as an absence, effecting your grade).
-The work we do is collaborative, if any of us feel uncomfortable; none of us can achieve excellence. - Wear comfortable clothing allowing you to run, jump and lie down without restricting or embarrassing yourself.
-Failure to wear appropriate clothing results in an absence. - Be aware of your body's limitations.
-Sometimes I will ask you to do strenuous physical activity, if you suffer from palpitations, consumption, or tennis elbow, I need to know.
+The work we do is collaborative, if any of us feel uncomfortable; none of us can achieve excellence. - Wear whatever is comfortable clothing for you (allowing you to run, jump and lie down without restricting or embarrassing yourself.) - Be aware of your body's limitations.
+Sometimes I will ask you to do strenuous physical activity, if you suffer from palpitations, consumption, or tennis elbow, I need to know. - Great Actors are always, 100% of the time, Great Audience members.
+When any of your classmates are performing, show them respect and give them your full attention.
+This will help with your acting skills and is good for the class as a whole. - Please use the restroom before or after class starts.